ekimcodes/Athena/README.md

 ## Used Dataset

-Used TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and Power Lines https://github.com/r3ab/ttpla_dataset.
+Used TTPLA: An Aerial-Image Dataset for Detection and Segmentation of Transmission Towers and Power Lines from https://github.com/r3ab/ttpla_dataset.
 This dataset contains aerial images datset on transmission towers and power lines.

 ## Key Features